-Technology in the last few decades has advanced at an astounding pace.
-But in translation, especially when it involves specific marketing or technical terminology, only dedicated, highly skilled people can do the job properly.
-No machine or computer program can capture the nuances that every language offers, nor the subtle – and sometimes not so subtle – differences between one language and the next.
-If you need to be certain the words your company uses in your native language are being conveyed correctly in another, contact us.
+Technology has advanced at an astounding pace over the past few decades.
+Yet in translation—especially when it comes to specialized marketing or technical terminology—only dedicated, highly skilled professionals can deliver truly accurate results.
+No machine or software can capture the full nuance of a language, or the subtle (and sometimes not-so-subtle) differences between one language and another.
+If you want to be certain that the words your company uses in its native language are conveyed precisely and effectively in another, we are here to help.

 What Quality Translation Means to Us

-Our workflows conform to standards set by the directives of the American Translators Association and the European standard EN 15038.
-These include:
+Our workflows follow the directives of the American Translators Association and the European Standard EN 15038, which include:

 How We Ensure Quality Translation Services

-Our translation agency is committed to delivering high-quality translations and to satisfying our clients, therefore we are:
+Our translation agency is dedicated to delivering high-quality translations and ensuring client satisfaction.
+To achieve this, we:

-• Tailoring our activities to consistently meet customer requirements.
+- Tailor our processes to consistently meet customer requirements

-• We comply with all applicable laws, regulations, standards and codes of practice.
+- Comply with all relevant laws, regulations, standards, and codes of practice

-• We ensure that any translator who we are cooperating with in any way understands and upholds our quality policy.
+- Ensure that every translator we work with fully understands and upholds our quality policy

 Confidentiality